-AI-powered intranets are already in use; Atlas , for example, uses AI to improve search efficiency, recommend content based on user needs, run data analytics and performance metrics and personalise the intranet experience.
+AI-powered intranets are already in use; Atlas, for example, uses AI to improve search efficiency, recommend content based on user needs, run data analytics and performance metrics and personalize the intranet experience.

 AI can facilitate cross-lingual communication, helping companies with foreign offices collaborate on projects without the need for a professional translator.
 In short, the intranets of the future are going to rely much more heavily on AI and help to create truly data-driven technology for the modern workplace.

-In recent years, both developers and organisations have recognised the importance of creating an intranet experience that prioritises usability and UX.
+In recent years, both developers and organizations have recognized the importance of creating an intranet experience that prioritizes usability and UX.
 Not only does ease-of-use streamline day-to-day operations, but it also promotes workplace inclusivity; complicated and technical intranets can be difficult to navigate for older or less tech-savvy employees, and retraining staff is a strain on company time and resources.

 By focusing on building a simple, easy-to-navigate intranet, everyone will be able to navigate new technologies intuitively, and employees won't have to go through weeks of training to learn how to use the system.